Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

-### Task 2: Deploy Microsoft Defender for Cloud

-### Task 1: Onboard Server to Defender for Cloud
+### Task 1: Enabling Microsoft Defender for Cloud

-In this task, you will enable and configure Microsoft Defender for Cloud.
+In this exercise, you will be getting started with the functionality of Microsoft Defender for Cloud and how to enable Microsoft Defender for Cloud on a subscription.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Microsoft Defender for Cloud**, and then select **Microsoft Defender for Cloud** under services.